erivics/Play.Inventory/README.md

 used for the asynchronous communication with other service.

 This service takes record of every Items/SKU created on Catalogue service and keep track and record of inventory raised

+Using Polly for retry mechanism to handle partial failure and also Circuit breaker pattern to prevent exhaustion of resources should in case we have a total down time of the called microservice.